-Following this, he spent time as a lecturer before becoming a full-time Studio Fine Art Painter based in Brighton and Hove.
-He paints on location en plein air across Hampshire and Sussex in England, France and Italy, and is planning a project to Scotland.
+He spent time as a lecturer before becoming a full-time studio Fine Art Painter.
+He paints on location, en plein air, across Hampshire and Sussex in England, and in France and Italy.

 He was selected by Somerset House Art Critic, Stephen Doherty, for the 2015 ING Discerning Eye Exhibition at the Mall Galleries, London SW1.
 He exhibited again at the Discerning Eye 2017, this time as an invited artist.
 He reached the final judging for selection of the Lynn Painter-Stainers Prize exhibition in 2015, Mall Galleries London and in 2016 selected for the exhibition.
 He was pre-selected for the Royal Society of British Artists Open Exhibition, Mall Galleries in 2016.
 In 2019 & 2020 his work made final selection at the NEAC Open Exhibition at the Mall Galleries, London SW1.

 In 2019, he donated to the South Downs Trust Auction, Goodwood and donated to the ‘Big Heart Auction’ exhibition at the Brighton Dome.
 He has been featured in Saatchi Art artists to look at – Invest in Art, 2015, Saatchi Featured Artist, 2016 and Saatchi Art’s Artist of the Day, 2016.
-In 2016, he won Paint Out/ Sussex Life Magazine Landscape Painter of the Year.
+In 2016, he won Paint Out/ Sussex Life magazine’s Landscape Painter of the Year.

 “The winning entry was chosen for its drama and powerful capturing of not only the landscape but also of how the light can shape that landscape.
 The work revels in the scale of the subject and plays with the concept of landscape through its square format.
 It is immersive: the viewer is seduced to come ever closer to the work, much as we are when the landscape is before us”

-Sussex Life/ Paint Out, Landscape Painting of the Year, 2016 – South Downs Sienna V.
+(Sussex Life/ Paint Out, Landscape Painting of the Year, 2016 – image above: South Downs Sienna V)